-On August 18, President Biden signed the Inflation Reduction Act (IRA) into law.
-It is a historic, once-in-a-generation investment and opportunity for the agricultural communities that USDA serves.
-The Inflation Reduction Act will help producers stay on the farm, prevent producers from becoming ineligible for future assistance, and promote climate-smart agriculture by increasing access to conservation assistance.
+On August 16, President Biden signed the Inflation Reduction Act (IRA) into law.
+It offers a historic, once-in-a-generation investment and opportunity for the agricultural communities that USDA serves.
+The Inflation Reduction Act will help producers stay on the farm, help prevent producers from becoming ineligible for future assistance, and promote climate-smart agriculture by increasing access to conservation assistance.

-Approximately $20 billion of Inflation Reduction Act funds will support USDA’s conservation programs within the Natural Resources Conservation Service.
+Approximately $19.5 billion of Inflation Reduction Act funds will support USDA’s conservation programs.
 This includes:

 - $8.45 billion for the Environmental Quality Incentives Program

 - $4.95 billion for the Regional Conservation Partnership Program

 - $3.25 billion for the Conservation Stewardship Program